nhojpatrick/adopt-openjdk-kiss-vagrant/README.md

 **Before starting feel free to edit the Vagrantfile if your machine has more than 1 cpu and 512MB avaliable.
 When developing I used 2 cpus and 2048 memory.
 On 1st boot it will automatically download the vm image which is roughly 350MB. **

 ```
-  $ vagrant up
+  host$ vagrant up
-  $ vagrant ssh
+  host$ vagrant ssh
 ```

 ##### Troubleshooting
 If the virtual machine boots but you see apt errors.
-Try logging in aka <code>vagrant ssh</code> and then execute <code>$ sudo /vagrant/scripts/aptget-deps.sh</code>.
+Try logging in aka <code>vagrant ssh</code> and then execute <code>vm$ sudo /vagrant/scripts/aptget-deps.sh</code>.
 This is the main reason it's a seperate script so can be manually re-executed if required.

 Windows users will need to skip <code>vagrant ssh</code> and once the vm has booted scan the output to see what port it being used for ssh and use putty to login.